Haigh Hall: History

 During the First and Second World Wars, the hall was used to provide care for injured soldiers.

-David Lindsay, 11th Earl sold the hall and grounds to Wigan Corporation in 1947 for £18,000 and moved to the family's original home at Balcarres House in Fife.
+David Lindsay, the 11th Earl of Balcarres, was chairman of the Wigan Coal and Iron Company and its successor the Wigan Coal Corporation.
+The Earl said of himself that "he was publicly known as the premier Scots earl, whereas in reality, he was a Lancashire coal merchant".
+On one occasion he invited the other governors of the John Rylands Library to view an exhibition of the treasures of his library and a number of other professors of the Victoria University of Manchester were also present.
+Among these was the professor of commerce, George William Daniels, who paid the earl and countess the following compliment, "You know, it's worth five centuries of breeding to breed two like those".
+David Lindsay, 11th Earl of Balcarres sold the hall and grounds to Wigan Corporation in 1947 for £18,000 and moved to the family's original home at Balcarres House in Fife.

 The hall is owned by Wigan Leisure and Culture Trust.
 In May 2016, the council entered into a partnership with Contessa Hotels and £6 million was spent to convert the hall into a hotel and spa.
-In 2019, however, Wigan Council took the decision to terminate the lease with Contessa Hotels after the firm failed to honour its terms.
+In 2019 however, Wigan Council took the decision to terminate the lease with Contessa Hotels after the firm failed to honour its terms.

 In January 2023, it was announced that the hall had been granted money from the government's Levelling Up Fund.
-It will receive £20m to create a "heritage destination of national significance", according to the council.
-The state of the hall has declined in recent years, but it is set for a £37.5m transformation, with other funding coming from the council and the National Lottery Heritage Fund.
+It will receive £20 million to create a "heritage destination of national significance", according to the council.
+The state of the hall has declined in recent years, but it is set for a £37.5 million transformation, with other funding coming from the council and the National Lottery Heritage Fund.